OllyK/course-material/technology_and_tooling/testing/more_advanced_topics.md

 ### Using a database rather than CSV files

-Our alteration to the `Trial` class to make it easier to test, have also paved the way to adding more class methods that allow objects to be created from alternative data sources, such as a database. in order to achieve this though, we are going to need to create a function to query a database and return some data from it.
+Our alterations to the `Trial` class to make it easier to test have also paved the way to easily adding more methods that allow objects to be created from alternative data sources, such as a database.
+In order to achieve this, we are going to need to create separate functionality to query a database and return some data from it.
 Since we are writing new functions, we are also going to need to test them!
 We will now focus on ensuring this database functionality is tested before returning to our inflammation study to incorporate it.

 In the following example, we have a function `query_database` that utilises a connection to a [SQLite](https://www.sqlite.org/) database.
-In a similar fashion to the CSV file needed for a `Trial` object, it is going to be difficult to test this function without connecting to the `example.db` database.
+In a similar fashion to how a CSV file was needed for a `Trial` object, this function is going to be difficult to test without connecting to the `example.db` database.
 The contents of our file, named `sqlite_example.py` are shown here:

 ~~~python
 # Original code: Function that performs a database query